-J.D. from an ABA-accredited law school and 10 or more years of litigation experience in state and federal court;
+J.D. from an ABA-accredited law school, and 10 or more years of litigation experience in state and federal court;

 Experience supervising and mentoring attorneys, law fellows, and support staff;

-Membership in the California State Bar (or must pass the next California Bar Examination if currently member of another state bar).
+Membership in the California State Bar (or must pass the next California Bar Examination if currently a member of another state bar).